RobertAhlin/emx/README.md

 I can actually think of a lot of things to implement to this.

-- Implent emailing functions.
+- Implement emailing functions.
 Such as
   - Send an authentication link when signing up.
   - Send a password reset link.
 - Save a riders transponder number in the user information.